toreanjoel/tunneld/README.md

 ---

-Tunneld acts as your network's intelligent gateway — managing devices, assigning IPs via DHCP, resolving DNS securely, sharing local compute and exposing optional network services through Cloudflare Tunnels.
+Tunneld acts as your network's intelligent gateway — managing devices, assigning IPs via DHCP, resolving DNS securely, sharing local compute and exposing optional network services through Zrok Tunnels.
 Designed to be lightweight, modular, and resource-driven, Tunneld works both at home and on the move.
 The goal, you focus on building and can plug the device in your network, keeping it isolated and allowing you expose and resource resources publicly or private over a private tunneld network.

 ---